MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmanager/ne-acxmanager-acx_composite_template_config_flags.md

 ### -field AcxCompositeTemplateConfigPrivate

-Indicates that the composite template is private.
+For internal use only, do not use.

 ### -field AcxCompositeTemplateConfigSingleton

-Indicates that the composite template represents a singleton, so it does not repeat in the system.
+Indicates that the composite template represents a composite singleton, so it does not repeat in the system.

 ### -field AcxCompositeTemplateConfigValidFlags